 Darryl Baker

-Calamares 71k Stern view of Calamares (AF-18) off San Francisco, 24 November 1943.
+Calamares 71k Stern view of USS Calamares (AF-18) off San Francisco, 24 November 1943.
 Note the San Francisco Oakland Bay Bridge in the background.

 Navy Yard Mare Island photo # 7785-43.